-After admission to the Teacher Education Program and upper division courses, the candidate continues to receive guidance and support.
-At the end of each semester, grade point averages are reviewed to ensure continuation in good standing.
-Candidates whose GPAs are below or nearly below the requirements are offered special advising and additional academic support, such as tutoring in the Writing, Math and/or Speech Centers.
+After admission to the Teacher Education Program and thereby to upper division courses, the candidate continues to receive guidance and support.
+At the end of each semester, the grade point average is reviewed to ensure continuation in good standing.
+Candidates who do not meet GPA requirements are offered special advising and additional academic support.

-Note 1: No candidate may advance to 300-level Education courses who earns a grade of D, F or I in a 200-level Education course.
-No candidate may advance to 400-level Education courses who earns a grade of D, F or I in a 300-level Education course.
-No candidate may be recommended for certification who earns a grade of D, F, or I in student teaching.
+Note: Candidates earning a D, F or I in a 200-level Education course may not advance to 300-level Education Courses; Candidates earning a D, F or I in a 300-level Education course may not advance to 400-level Education Courses; Candidates earning a D, F or I in Student Teaching will not be recommended for certification.

-ADMISSION TO STUDENT TEACHING
+ADMISSION REQUIREMENTS FOR STUDENT TEACHING